odygrd/quill/docs/features.rst

 Enabling non-guaranteed logging mode
 ------------------------------------

-If this option is enabled in ``Tweakme.h`` then the queue will never re-allocate but log messages will be dropped instead.
+If this option is enabled in ``TweakMe.h`` then the queue will never re-allocate but log messages will be dropped instead.
 If any messages are dropped then the user is notified by logging the number of dropped messages to ``stderr``

 Flush Policy and Force Flushing